 Operational metrics are focused on the output of the strategic sourcing function.
-Things like the number of categories per category manager, savings delivered as a percentage of spend managed.
+Things like the number of categories per category manager, savings delivered as a percentage of Spend managed.

 Both categories are equally important.
-The first category is focused on stakeholder engagement and ensuring that procurement is delivering what the stakeholders expect.
+The first category is focused on stakeholder engagement and ensuring that Procurement is delivering what the stakeholders expect.

-As you can see the top 3 measurements are related to cost savings, and then followed by supplier performance and operating efficiency
+As you can see, the top 3 measurements are related to cost savings, and then followed by supplier performance and operating efficiency

-With that said, following is a list of key performance metrics you should be tracking.
+With that said, the following is a list of key performance metrics you should be tracking.
 This is not a comprehensive list but should get you started towards building a dashboard for measuring procurement performance.

 You must be wondering why cost savings is not our number one Key Performance Indicator (KPI).
 We strongly believe that better engagement drives better cost savings.